mitthu/cmpsc473/README.md

 **Mac:** Open the terminal app (/Applications/Utilities/Terminal.app) and type `vagrant help`.
 If the installation was successful, then a help menu like above (Linux section) will be displayed.

 **Windows:** Open cmd.exe (type cmd.exe in the search box of start menu) and type `vagrant help`.
 If the installation was successful, then a help menu like above (Linux section) will be displayed.

+### Basic Commands
+Download the [Vagrantfile](https://raw.githubusercontent.com/mitthu/cmpsc473_spring18/master/base/Vagrantfile) and save it in your project directory.

+* `vagrant up` Use the Vagrantfile in the current directory and setup the development environment.
+If this command was previously used, then start the previous virtual machine.

+* `vagrant ssh` Login to the virtual machine (VM).
+You should be logged in to the VM and in the `/vagrant` directory.
+Any files you create/modify/delete in this directory get reflected back in your project directory.
+The VM should have all the necessary packages installed and configured.
+Let us know if there is an error - quickest way will be to create an issue on GitHub.

+* `vagrant halt` Stop the virtual machine after work.

+* `vagrant destroy` **DESTROY** the VM that was created.
+You will lose all files created inside the VM.
+However any files inside the `/vagrant` diriectory will be left untouched.

+### FAQs
+**Why does it take so long to start?**
+The first time you create and setup a project, it will go and download the base image of Ubuntu to bootstrap the OS.
+This should only happen once.
+All susequent project setups will reuse the downloaded image.

+**What are the resource requirements for the project VM's?
+Each created VM will be given:
+- 1 cpu core
+- 512 MB RAM
+- About 2 GB hard-disk space (will remain even if you `halt` the VM)

+**VM fails to boot**
+Make sure you are using a 64-bit operaitng system.